svenagnew/crate/README.md

-crate
+Crate
 =====

-crate is a tiny utility to allow easy re-install of a homebrew repository
+`crate` is a tiny utility to aid in the easy re-installation of a homebrew repository containing packages at specific versions.

+Driven out of a need to replicate Homebrew repositories prior and post `boxen` installation, `crate` is intended to be used both standalone & from within a script.